BuseMattia1/AD-Homework/README.md

 ## Overview

-This project demonstrates an algorithm to calculate the minimium amount of steps that needs to be taken to transform a string into another specified string.
+This project demonstrates an algorithm to calculate the minimium amount of steps that needs to be taken to transform a string into another specified string, using the Wagner-Fischer method.

 ## Files